aallam/aallam.github.io/_posts/2018-10-29-kotlin-for-java-developers.md

 <figcaption class="caption">Kotlin for Java Developers Certificate</figcaption>
 </div>
 <br/>

+> **Note**: This article was written in 2018.
+While the core concepts remain valid, Kotlin has evolved significantly with version 2.x.
+Some APIs and best practices may have changed.
+Please refer to the [official Kotlin documentation](https://kotlinlang.org/docs/home.html) for the most current information.

 The following are my notes for the course: [Kotlin for Java Developers][1].<br/>
 This course is given by Svetlana Isakova and Andrey Breslav from JetBrains.